ddragosd-demo-org/openwhisk-alexa-demo/README.md

 }
 ```

+### Step 4
-4. Add getMetricFromIntent function, this function will return the metric and it's API counterpart for a given intent.
+Add getMetricFromIntent function, this function will return the metric and it's API counterpart for a given intent.

 ```javascript
 /**